pandas-dev/pandas/doc/source/groupby.rst

    df.groupby(df.sum(), axis=1).sum()

-Returning a Series to propogate names
+Returning a Series to propagate names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Group DataFrame columns, compute a set of metrics and return a named Series.